 The Stinger will be available with two engine options.
-The base 2.0-liter turbocharged four-cylinder produces 255 horsepower and 260 pound-feet of torque, while the optional 3.3-liter twin-turbo V6 produces 365 hp and 376 pound-feet.
+The base 2.0-liter turbocharged four-cylinder produces 255 horsepower and 260 pound-feet of torque, while the optional 3.3-liter twin-turbo V6 produces 365 hp and 376 lb-ft.
 For our friends abroad, a 2.2-liter diesel engine will be offered in Europe as well.

 The all-important standard rear-wheel drive is the key to the Stinger’s sporting aspirations, but all-wheel drive will also be available as an option for buyers who live in snowy climes.
 The all-wheel drive system features torque vectoring, which can shunt power to different wheels depending on conditions.
 Rear-wheel drive models get a limited-slip differential.

 It may be the sportiest Kia ever, but sadly the Stinger will not be offered with a manual transmission.
 The only option is an eight-speed automatic pulled from the K900 luxury sedan, with paddle shifters mounted aft of the steering wheel.

 The Stinger is a striking vehicle to look at, but thankfully, it doesn’t appear to be all bark and no bite.